Joint Aircraft Recovery and Transportation Squadron: Role

 The Joint Aircraft Recovery and Transportation Squadron is the only unit within the British Armed Forces which carries out aircraft recovery and transportation.
 JARTS is based at MOD Boscombe Down in Wiltshire.
 It is part of the RAF A4 Force, the RAF's deployable engineering and logistics capability.

 The squadron is primarily staffed by Royal Air Force service personnel and the Royal Navy make up the rest (about 20%).

 Aircraft recovered by JARTS may have crashed or more typically suffered a hard landing.
 The squadron provides aircraft post-crash management (ACPM), specialist handling capabilities and onward transportation to the aircraft's home station or other location for repair or scrap.
 The unit also regularly transports retired military aircraft which are destined to become gate guardians or museum exhibits, which although a secondary to the main task of post-crash management, fulfils the bulk of JARTS's work.

 JARTS also have a remit to assist the AAIB when requested to do so by the AAIB.
 Some of the most notable instances of this have been Pan Am Flight 103 (the Lockerbie Disaster), the 2008 Boeing 777 crash at Heathrow and the 2015 Shoreham Airshow crash, when a former RAF Hawker Hunter crashed onto the A27 road in East Sussex.
 The aircraft was in private hands, but because of the knowledge and experience held by JARTS of moving old aircraft that are used as gate guardians, the AAIB requested their help.

-Moving gate guardians is also within the remit of JARTS and whilst this is This can involve simply swapping aircraft over, such as at RAF Leeming when a Gloster Javelin was swapped for a Tornado F3 which was repositioned at the front gate; or when a base closes such as at RAF Brampton when its F4 Phantom was moved back to Wattisham Airfield in Suffolk, from where it used to fly.
+Moving gate guardians is also within the remit of JARTS.
+This can involve simply swapping aircraft over, such as at RAF Leeming when a Gloster Javelin was swapped for a Tornado F3 which was repositioned at the front gate; or when a base closes such as at RAF Brampton when its F4 Phantom was moved back to Wattisham Airfield in Suffolk, from where it used to fly.

 Aircraft moves are also undertaken to enable training to be accomplished on them at various sites.